aruld/jersey2-jetty-connector/README.md

 Jersey 2 JAX-RS Client Connector for Jetty
 ===============================

 Implemented based on Jersey 2 m12 release.
-It supports both synchronous and asynchronous client implementation.
+It supports both synchronous and asynchronous client invocation.

 It supports cookie handling, basic authentication and proxy servers.